Individual Acquisitions Grants

 For whom and for what?

-The Individual Acquisitions Grant is intended for museums and other heritage management institutions, possibly in collaboration with other cultural heritage institutions, which want to acquire special items or partial collections in any field, ranging from contemporary art and crafts to ancient manuscripts and natural history collections.
+The Individual Acquisitions Grant is intended for Dutch museums and other cultural heritage institutions, possibly in collaboration with other heritage institutions, which want to acquire special items or partial collections in any field, ranging from contemporary art and crafts to ancient manuscripts and natural history collections.
 The grant is intended for a purchase that will enrich the collection of the Netherlands Institute of Cultural Heritage and which will be displayed to the public permanently or semi-permanently.
 The grant also applies to purchases subject to the Cultural Heritage Preservation Act.